Qatar country brief

 His Highness (HH) Sheikh Tamim bin Khalifa Al Thani became the Emir of Qatar in 2013.
 Both the Council of Ministers and the Advisory Council (Majlis al-Shura, which is made up of 35 appointed members) are appointed by the Emir.

 In June 2017, Bahrain, Saudi Arabia, the United Arab Emirates and Egypt, cut off diplomatic ties and implemented a blockade of Qatar.
-Negotiations towards a resolution have not been successful and relations between Qatar and the four blockading countries remain strained.
+At the GCC Leader’s Summit on 5 January 2021, agreement was reached between Gulf leaders to re-establish relations and gradually re-open borders and airspace.

 Qatar is a member of the Gulf Cooperation Council (GCC), the Arab League and the Organization of Islamic Cooperation.
 It joined the UN in 1971 and the World Trade Organisation (WTO) in 1996.
 It withdrew from OPEC in January 2019.